Educator, Pop Culture junkie, Orange Chicken devourer and huge Gilmore Girls fan ... Whew!

 I was in a rush.
 Planning to get there 30 minutes early.
 But actually arriving five minutes after the service was supposed to begin.
-Plus, I didn't want to go in the first place ...
+Plus, I didn't want to attend in the first place ...
 A child being ushered off to Heaven ...
 Too much for the parents.
-Too much for someone with a weak heart connected to a time bomb waiting to go off at the sign of any abnormal inner signals.
+Too much for someone with a weak heart, connected to a time bomb, waiting to go off at the sign of any abnormal inner signals.

 The parking attendant was standing in the middle of the street and saw me buckle over.
 And bless his heart, he ran over to me and walked me back across the street.

 I thought that if I had some water, it would calm my heart and I'd be okay.
-The attendant thought that he had had some in his car.
-But before he could make a move, my heart device went off again.
+The attendant remembered that he had some in his car.
+But before he could make a move, my heart's device went off again.